bw1129/PIDtoolbox/README.md

 Steps:

-(i) Install Matlab runtime <a href="https://www.mathworks.com/products/compiler/matlab-runtime.html" target="blank">(Matlab-runtime)</a> for Windows 10 (version 9.3 R2017b).
-I cannot guarantee this will work on other Windows versions, but you could try the next most appropiate version for your Windows machine, at your own risk.
+(i) Install Matlab runtime <a href="https://www.mathworks.com/products/compiler/matlab-runtime.html" target="blank">(Matlab-runtime)</a> for Windows (64bit only, version 9.3 R2017b).
+Unfortunately, this will likely not work for Windows 32bit users, but you could try the next most appropiate version for your Windows machine, at your own risk.
 I have not tested this extensively across multiple versions of Windows, so your feedback here will be very helpful.
-I will try to have other versions available soon.
+I will continue to provide updates in this regard so stay tuned.
 The good news is this is a one-time installation, after which you can run any Matlab standalone!

 (ii) Download PIDtoolbox for Windows here:
 <a href="https://github.com/bw1129/PIDtoolbox/releases" target="blank">(PIDtoolbox.zip)</a> Unzip and place entire folder in your preferred location on your computer.
 For Mac/Linux/others, if you have a bonafide copy of Matlab and can create your own standalone version of PIDtoolbox, I'd be great if you upload it here!